 Laws and regulations governing the practice of midwifery are rapidly changing.
 Certified Nurse-Midwives (CNMs) and Certified Midwives (CMs) are regulated on the state level, thus professional practice and interaction with other health care professionals, such as physicians, can vary from state to state.
-CNMs are legally authorized to practice in every state in the US and in the District of Columbia.
-CMs are currently legally authorized to practice in New York, New Jersey, Rhode Island, Delaware and Missouri.
+CNMs are legally recognized to practice in every state in the US and in the District of Columbia.
+CMs are currently legally recognized to practice in New York, New Jersey, Rhode Island, Delaware, Maine and Missouri.

 For individual state statutes and regulations, check with the regulatory agency in each state.
 For CNM practice, this is usually the state board of nursing, but also may be the board of medicine, the board of midwifery, or the state department of health or public health.
 For CMs it can be the Board of Midwifery, the Board of Medicine, or the Department of Health.